Homunculus loxodontus: History

 In 2016, the sculpture was named the most photographed attraction in Leiden.
+In Chita, a copy of Zhdun's sculpture was installed on the retro site of the House of Officers Park in 2017.

 Internet meme

-In 2017 in Russia and a number of Eastern European countries the sculpture (renamed Zhdun, a fabricated noun version of the Russian verb zhdat, which means "to wait") became an Internet meme, in which it is edited into famous paintings, photographs, videos, and other visual media.
+After being posted on the social network Pikabu in 2017, the sculpture (renamed Zhdun, or "Awaiter") became an Internet meme in a number of Eastern European countries, e.g. Russia and Ukraine, in which it is edited into famous paintings, photographs, videos, and other visual media.
 Models have been photographed in locales including an empty seat in the Ukrainian Parliament.

 CD Land, a media company, bought the Russian media rights for five years starting in 2017.
 The cover of the 2021 album Sand by Belgian indie pop-rock band Balthazar features Zhdun.